ebergq/lunch-and-learn/README.md

   mconcat :: [a] -> a
   {-# MINIMAL mempty, mappend #-}
 ```
-Notice that there is function `mconcat` in there which does not have to be implemented.
+Notice that there is a function `mconcat` in there which does not have to be implemented.
 It is a convenience function for combining a list of elements into a single element.

 In **C\#** this can be implemented by an interface:
 ```cs